Robert E. Withers: Military Service

 During the American Civil War, he entered the Confederate States Army in early 1861 as the major of the 18th Virginia Infantry Regiment.
 He was subsequently promoted to colonel of the regiment, which he commanded until he retired.
 Withers sustained wounds incurred while leading a charge at the Battle of Gaines' Mill.
 Withers then oversaw the Confederate prison post at Danville, a complex of six former tobacco warehouses, which housed up to 5,000 Union prisoners of war.
-He held this administrative position he held until the Confederacy surrendered.
+He held this administrative position until the Confederacy surrendered.

 Withers is largely responsible for preventing destruction of Danville's infrastructure (bridges, rails) by Confederates forces toward the end of the war.
 He was Provost Marshall of the city until the arrival of Federal troops.

 Political Life and Government Service

 Following the war, Withers moved back to Lynchburg in 1866 and established the Lynchburg News, a daily paper devoted to the interests of the Conservative Party.
 He was nominated for Governor of Virginia by that party but withdrew from the race.

 Withers was a presidential elector on the Democratic ticket in 1872.
 He was elected the 11th Lieutenant Governor of Virginia in 1873.

-Withers was elected as a Democrat to the United States Senate, representing President Grover Cleveland’s classically liberal, ”Bourbon” wing of the party, serving from March 4, 1875, to March 4, 1881.
+Withers was elected as a Democrat to the United States Senate, representing President Grover Cleveland’s classically liberal, ”Bourbon” wing of the party, serving from March 4, 1875, to March 3, 1881.
 He chaired the Committee on Pensions in the 46th Congress.
 Withers lost reelection in 1881 to William Mahone of the Readjuster Party.

 In 1877 Withers was appointed to the Board of Regents of the Smithsonian Institution.

 President Grover Cleveland appointed Withers as the United States consul to British Hong Kong, from 1885-89, when he resigned.
 He returned to the United States and retired to Wytheville, Virginia.